CeaselessVoid/PCB-BOARD-PROJECT/Components/DESIGN AND COMPONENTS.md

 5. USB-C Connector

 This will work in hand with the USB PD to negotiate for 9V from the Host.
-Our choices are TYPE-C 6P(073), TYPE-C 16P(073) and the
+Our choices are TYPE-C 6P(073), TYPE-C 16P(073) and the TYPE-C 16P QTWT.
+The cheapest and simplest design was TYPE-C 6P(073).
+The other two seemed to offer dual connection which was not necessary for this project.
+Additionally, they took up more space.
+In conclusion, we pick the simpler solution (TYPE-C 6P(073)) since a more complex one is just redundant.